ganadipa/Book-Review-BE-Express/README.md

 # Project Setup Guide

-This guide will walk you through setting up the project from cloning the repository to configuring the database using PostgreSQL on your local machine.
+This guide will walk you through setting up the project, running migrations, and seeding data for the PostgreSQL database.

+---

 ## Prerequisites